Tens of thousands without power in South Jersey

 Not far away, along Brantley Way, the Action Cam captured another smaller tree down.

-Atlantic City Electric is reporting more than 50,000 customers - mostly in Gloucester, Cumberland, and Salem counties - are without power as of Thursday morning.
+Atlantic City Electric is reporting around 50,000 customers - mostly in Gloucester, Cumberland, and Salem counties - are without power as of Thursday morning.

 "Our entire Emergency Response Organization has been mobilized with all company resources dedicated to restoring service for customers as safely and efficiently as possible.
 To report an outage or downed wire, call 1-800-833-7476," Atlantic City Electric tweeted Wednesday night.